swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 git clone <your git repository url>
 ```

-You can safely continue to the next chapter.
+You can now safely continue to the next chapter.

 ## State of the MLOps process

-- ✅ Codebase can be shared and improved by multiple developers;
+- ✅ The codebase can be shared and improved by multiple developers;
 - ❌ Dataset requires manual download and placement;
 - ❌ Model steps rely on verbal communication and may be undocumented;
 - ❌ Changes to model are not easily visualized;